You’ve probably heard from other patients that switching from levothyroxine to Tirosint made all the difference.

-You can use goodrx to get a discount on medications (even other formulations of thyroid hormone and other medications).
+You can use goodrx.com to get a discount on medications (even other formulations of thyroid hormone and other medications).

-Tirosint does have coupon codes as well which can help reduce the cost down to $35 per month.
+Tirosint does have coupon codes as well which can help reduce the cost to around $35 per month.

 You can find more information about the coupons here.